-During the quarter ending September 30, 2012 LMDC continued to prepare for litigation with various contractor involved with abatement and deconstruction of 130 Liberty Street.
-LMDC processed payments for legal services.
-The physical deconstruction of 130 Liberty Street was completed on February 28, 2011.
+130 LIBERTY BUILDING DECONSTRUCTION - During the quarter ending December 31, 2012 LMDC engaged in fact discovery related to litigation with various contractor involved with abatement and deconstruction of 130 Liberty Street.
 The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
 Almost five million people have accessed the memorial through this area.